Thinkmill/code-challenge/201904-transpiler/README.md

 ## Formal grammar definition

-Note that while all these exist as concepts, not all directly translate to a token type or an AST node type.
+This is a formal grammar that defines what a valid syntax is in the subset of javascript which we are using.

 ```
-Program:: [Statement]
+Program:: StatementWithLineBreak* [Statement]
-Statement:: Expression
+StatementWithLineBreak:: [Statement] : LineBreak
-Expression:: AssignmentExpression | OperationalExpression
+Statement:: AssignmentExpression | OperationalExpression
 AssignmentExpression:: DefaultExportExpression | VariableDeclaration | VariableAssignment
 OperationalExpression:: Value | BinaryExpression
 DefaultExportExpression:: DefaultExport : OperationalExpression
-VariableDeclaration:: VariableDeclarator : Identifier : OperationalExpression
+VariableDeclaration:: VariableDeclarator : Identifier : VariableAssignmentOperator : OperationalExpression
 VariableAssignment:: Identifer : VariableAssignmentOperator : OperationalExpression
 Value:: Number | Identifier
-BinaryExpression:: OperationalExpression : BinaryOperator : Value
+BinaryExpression:: Value : BinaryOperator : OperationalExpression

+# tokens

 DefaultExport:: "export default"
 VariableDeclarator:: "let"
-Identifier:: alphabetic characters
+Identifier:: /[a-zA-Z]+/
-Number:: numeric characters
+Number:: /[0-9]+/
 VariableAssignmentOperator:: "="
 BinaryOperator:: "+" | "-" | "*"
 LineBreak:: "\n"

+# Reading this grammar
+# A definition is:
+# DefinitionName:: Definition
+# A definition may combine multiple other definitions

+# How to indicate optional part of definition
+# [ThisInBracketsIsOptional]

+# Indicate a definition is repeated
+# RepeatingBit*

+# How to indicate one definition followed by another
+# PartA : PartB

+# How to indicate it is one or the other
+# ThisOne | OrThisOne
 ```

 ## Other Resources